 New York City initially implemented its matching funds program, in 1988, using a match rate of one-to-one.
 In 1998, the city raised the rate to four-to-one, and, in 2007, the city again increased it to six-to-one.
-Other jurisdictions have followed suit.
-In 2013, Los Angeles increased its matching funds rate from one-to-one to a multiple match.
+The city again increased it to six-to-one.
+The city again increased its matching funds rate from one-to-one to a multiple match.
 Many of the recently enacted programs-including Berkeley, CA; Howard County, MD; and Montgomery County, MD-have similarly opted for a multiple match.